Julian

 Victoria is also connected to Vancouver via the following hubs:

-• Capital City Station – Victoria’s main bus station with service to Vancouver and other destinations throughout the Island.
+• Capital City Station – Victoria’s main bus station, which serves Vancouver and other destinations throughout the island.

 • Victoria International Airport (YYJ) – Located 30 minutes North of the City Centre, YYJ offers service to Vancouver, Toronto, Seattle, San Francisco and more.